1962–1966: Release variations

 The first compact disc version was released on 20 September 1993.
-It was released on two discs for the price of two albums, though it could have fit onto a single disc; EMI stated that this was done to match the release of 1967–1970.
+It was released on two discs for the price of two albums, though it could have fitted onto a single disc; EMI stated that this was done to match the release of 1967–1970.
 The CD version used new digital masters.
 The first four tracks on the CD release are in mono; the rest of the tracks are in stereo.
 The tracks "All My Loving", "Can't Buy Me Love", "A Hard Day's Night", "And I Love Her" and "Eight Days a Week" made their CD stereo debut with this release.

 The 1993 versions were also issued on vinyl in the UK.

 2010 remastered version

 EMI announced on 10 August 2010, that the album had been remastered for a second time and, once again, would be released as a two-CD package.
 The album was released worldwide on 18 October 2010, and 19 October 2010 in North America.